Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

-A prime personal example of this is the fitness or weight loss goals so many of us have, yet never quite achieve.
+A good example of this is the fitness or weight loss goals so many our clients struggle to achieve.